sybrew/the-seo-framework/readme.txt

 			* This issue became more apparent once we started splitting the generators in their respective builder-classes.
 		* Addressed an issue where canonical URLs accidentally bypassed some caches.
 This should vastly improve canonical URL and Structured Data generation.
 		* Twitter Cards generate 61% quicker now by removing redundant tests.
+		* Twitter and description inputs now use generators to assert the correct description that only sanitize the input when there is some, halving total input-processing time.
-		* Title and description input counters are now synchronized at 60fps, instead of at 75~100fps sporadically.
+		* Those title and description's input counters are now synchronized at 60fps, instead of at 75~100fps sporadically.
 			* Only the trained eye can spot a minor delay on low response time monitors, but only whilst holding a repeat-key, which isn't realistic.
 		* Image previews now get loaded only after the "slowest" typist is done typing the image URL.
 		* When no excerpt of the content can be fetched, needless trimming no longer happens.